SolarNetworkFoundation/solarnetwork.org.nz/hugo/home/content/case-studies/wmnz.md

 Having worked with SolarNetwork Foundation on other projects, [EVisi](https://www.evisi.co/) again recognized that the SolarNetwork platform would provide a solid foundation on which to address Waste Management's needs, now and into the future.
-They asked SolarNetwork Foundation to help develop new or enhanced features to meed the needs of the direct vehicle integration needed by the Waste Management project.
+They asked SolarNetwork Foundation to help develop new or enhanced features to meet the needs of the direct vehicle integration needed by the Waste Management project.
 {{% /section %}}
 {{% section  title="The challenge" style="primary" %}}